 policies with the I2RS Agent to limit the number of refused

 access requests being sent to the I2RS Agent.
-The I2RS Client

-is expected to balance pro and cons between sync its access
+It iss expected that a balance will be struck between the I2RS Client synchronizing its access

-control policies with the I2RS Agent and simply guessing the
+control policies with the I2RS Agent to proxy request evaluation and simply passing the

 access request to the I2RS Agent.